24102A010735/FUTURE_DS_02/README.md

 ## Outcome

-This project demonstrates the practical use of Power BI for analyzing customer retention and subscription behavior by transforming raw customer data into meaningful business insights.
-The dashboard helps identify high-risk customer segments, understand churn drivers, and recommend actionable strategies that support data-driven business growth and long-term customer retention.
+This project demonstrates the practical application of Power BI for analyzing customer retention and subscription behavior by transforming raw customer data into meaningful business insights.
+Built as part of my personal learning journey using a real-world public dataset, the dashboard helps identify high-risk customer segments, understand churn drivers, and provide actionable strategies that support data-driven business growth and long-term customer retention.